truecode112/tensorprox/assets/miner.md

 PRIVATE_KEY_PATH = # Private key generated for the machines' creation (king, attacker, benign) on your specific provider
 ```

+## Miner SSH Access Requirement

+To participate in the challenge, all miners must have original access to both the king and traffic generator machines (whether personal machines or VPS).
+Additionally, miners must provide restricted SSH access to these machines for the validator, ensuring that all machines are within the **same private network**.
+This setup is a critical requirement for the challenge to proceed.
+Failure to provide the required restricted SSH access within the same private network will result in the miner being ineligible to participate.

 ## Running

 1. After setting up the environment file, create a new CSV file named "trafficgen_machines.csv" and populate it with the details of your traffic generator machines.
 The CSV format should include the following columns: